 On behalf of our Party for the Animals team, I would like to wish you all a loving, peaceful and animal-friendly turn of the year.

-Parliamentary leader of the Dutch Party for the Animals in the Lower House
+Chair of the parliamentary group of the Party for the Animals in the Dutch Lower House